 - However, very few of the hedgehogs in the pet market today or in the past were raised or are currently being raised on high quality cat foods alone.
 Breeders with more than a few animals simply cannot produce a hedgehog at a price their customers can afford using only top quality brands of cat food.

 - I am certainly not advocating feeding hedgehogs junk, but I do think we underestimate the value of some foods.
 After all, cats are not insectivores, they are carnivores and there are differences in their nutritional requirements.

 - Preparing for this paper I found conflicting opinions on the Internet as to whether or not dog food was acceptable.

-- The biggest disadvantage of using a dog food as a hedgehog food is that the kibble size tends to be WAY to big even using the small bite varieties.
+- The biggest disadvantage of using dog food as a hedgehog food is that the kibble size tends to be WAY too big even using the small bite varieties.

 - Some high quality dog foods have similar ingredients and content to the above mentioned cat foods and if they are crushed it appears they could be a suitable part of the hedgehog’s diet.

 - The main difference between cat and dog foods is the absence of Taurine in dog foods.
 Taurine is necessary for cats but not dogs and it is still unknown whether it affects hedgehogs’ overall health.

 - Canned cat or dog foods are generally palatable especially when thinned and slightly warmed.

 - Canned or soft foods can be used as treats.
 Whiskas cat treats in the foil packs are popular treats with many hedgehogs.

 - Soft foods or canned foods are good for hedgehogs with broken or missing teeth, or other health issues.